werf/werf/docs/pages/reference/plugging_into_cicd/overview.md

   <br />
   <br />
   For example:
-  - the branch `developer-feature` is valid, and the tag will not change;
+  - the branch `developer-feature` is valid, and the tag would remain unchanged;
   - the branch `developer/feature` is not valid, and the resulting tag will be corrected to `developer-feature-6e0628fc`.

 ## How ci-env works